 A good place to store kangaroo leather is a dressing room or closet that have an average livable temperature, humidity level, and frequent airflow.

-While leather can be made from any animal, Kangaroo certainly stands apart with its strength and durability.
+While leather can be made from any animal (click here if you’d like to read an article I wrote about similarly-strong yak leather), Kangaroo certainly stands apart with its strength and durability.
 It is worth keeping in mind when considering what to use for your next project.

 Are kangaroos killed for leather?